 As long as a business uses its PPP funds as they were intended, the loan will be forgiven.
 In this way, the PPP loans are more like grants because they do not need to be paid back.

 PPP funds are meant to cover things like payroll, rent, and utilities.
 At least 60% of PPP funding must be used for payroll purposes.
 The other 40% can be used for other business expenses.

-PPP funds should not be used for non-business purposes because that will prevent the businesses from loan forgiveness.
+PPP funds should not be used for non-business purposes because that will prevent the businesses from.
 Businesses have 24 weeks (about 6 months) to use their PPP funds.

 Lenders have guidelines they must follow when it comes to PPP loans.
 All PPP loans given in round two will have a fixed 1% interest rate.
 The lender may not charge a yearly fee or a guaranteed fee.